 The iPad Pro is great even for some professional work, unless you find yourself performing more complex tasks, need specific apps not present on iPadOS, or want to create apps in Xcode.

 All generations of the pro tablet have been widely praised by reviewers and the general public, though often have been docked for their higher than average cost.
 The price rivals a base MacBook Air or even MacBook Pro by the time you've bought an Apple Pencil and keyboard, upgraded the storage, and added cellular.

 Apple threw a curveball into the iPad lineup with the iPad Air 4.
 While those who already own an iPad Pro will not move to the iPad Air, it is a serious contender for new iPad buyers.

 The iPad Pro boasts better graphics capabilities, ProMotion, and Face ID, but not much else to differentiate.
-Unless buyers want the larger 12.9-inch iPad model, they may choose the iPad Air 4.
+Unless buyers want a larger display, they may choose the iPad Air 4 instead.